joaoneon/42_libft/README.md

   About the project:
   </h3>
     <p>
-      The goal of this project is to re-code some of the Standard C library functions, and other suplementary functions.
-All functions must behavior as the originals.
+    The goal of this project is to re-code several functions from the Standard C library, along with additional supplementary functions, ensuring that they maintain the same behavior as the original ones.
       </p>
   <h3 align="left">
     Technology used: